Notice of Privacy Practices for Protected Health Information

 Right to Inspect and Copy Your Records

 - You have the right to inspect and obtain a copy of your health /medical record and billing record.
-You may exercise this right by delivering your request in writing to the HIM/Medical Records Department in the hospital or to the Business Office at the Gollier Center by using the form we provide to you upon request.
+You may exercise this right by delivering your request in writing to the Health Information Management/Medical Records Department in the hospital or to the Business Office at the Gollier Center by using the form we provide to you upon request.
 Please note that by law we have 30 business days to process your request and may assess a charge not to exceed that allowed by Federal and State Law.
 If you request this information electronically, we will comply with that request.

-- You have the right to appeal, in writing to the HIM Director/Privacy Officer, a denial of access to your protected heath information except in certain circumstances.
+- You have the right to appeal, in writing to the Health Information Management Director/Privacy Officer, a denial of access to your protected heath information except in certain circumstances.
 These circumstances include the release of psychotherapy notes, information compiled in reasonable anticipation of, or for use in civil, criminal or administrative action or proceeding, information subject to special laws or other information not contained in the medical record/billing records.

 - We may deny your request to inspect and copy in certain very limited circumstances.
 Certain reasons for the denial are not reviewable and some are reviewable.
 If you are denied access to health information you will be informed in writing.
 In certain circumstances you may request that the denial be reviewed.
 If the original denial of access to the medical records was made by a licensed health care provider as allowed by law, another licensed healthcare professional chosen by the Facility will review your request and denial.
 You will be advised in writing of the outcome of the review.